There’s no such thing as a silly question!

 Our ships location in port is often controlled by the port authorities and the authorities will only allocate a docking position a few days before the ship is in port.
 The ship will inform you as soon as possible of their exact joining location.

-It is very important that you keep a record of the ships contact number with you in case of any last minute changes to you or the ship.
+You will receive detailed joining instructions from the ship as part of the booking process.
+These will include the relevant contact numbers.
+It is very important that you keep a record of the ships contact number with you, and that you provide an accurate contact number for yourself, in case of any last minute changes for you or the ship.

 It depends a bit on the joining time.
 Most are in the afternoon or evening, but not all voyages.
 Our joining times are when the ships crew want you on board so they can welcome you and start a safety briefing and familiarisation training before the ship sets sail.
 They may have to leave the quay quite promptly, so it is polite to ring them in advance on the ships emergency contact phone, if you think you are going to be late.